tamb/tocada/README.md

   namespace: 'myspace',
 })

-console.log(window.tocca2()) // will always return the current internal options
+console.log(window.tocada()) // will always return the current internal options
 ```

 ## Browser Support

-Actually the script has been tested on all the modern browsers but it need a better testing phase over several platforms: Chrome 29+ Firefox 23+ Opera 12+ Safari 5+

-It works on mobile/tablet browsers and on desktop browsers as well.

-On the old browsers all the Tocca.js events cannot be triggered.
+This requires a CustomEvent polyfill for older browsers.

 ## What does Tocada mean?!